renegens/Android-Studio-Helpers/README.md

 ![Create MVP Boilerplate](static/createboilerplate.png "Create MVP Boilerplate")

-It will generate an `App` class that you should use as your Application, an `ApplicationModule` and a `ApplicationComponent` for injection.
+It will generate an `App` class that you should use as your Application, an `ApplicationModule`, `MvpModule` and a `ApplicationComponent` for injection.
+It will ask for the first Activity or Fragment so it can generate an example how to inject.

 > Be sure to use the generated `App` as your Application into your manifest!
+> `android:name="package.YourApplicationClass"` in your `<activity>` tag.

-#### 2. Create your first activity
+#### 2. Create your first activity or Fragment

-Then you can create a new `MVP Activity`.
+Then you can create a new `MVP Activity` or `MVP Fragment`.
 It will create:

-- An `Activity`
+- An `Activity` or `Fragment`
-- A layout for your Activity based on Constraint Layout
+- A layout for your Activity or Fragment based on Constraint Layout
-- A `Component` and  `Module` for Dagger 2 injection
 - A `View` interface for your Activity
 - A `Presenter` interface and default implementation class
 - An `Model` interface and default implementation class for your model

 > It's important that you **create it from the root package**, otherwise it will re-create the whole MVP hierarchy under your subpackage which is not what you want.

+#### 3. Add another activity or Fragment
+- It will create the classes with defaults in it.
+- You will need to add manually the injections in the `ApplicationComponent` and the `@Provides` methods in the `MvpModule`.

+### Notice

+You must build the project a two or three times until Dagger II will generate the appropriate classes.

+#### Contribute

+Feel free to add or modify anything you would like to see and submit a pull request or mention it in the issues.

+#### ToDo

+- Add Recycler Template
+- Retrofit Api Module
+- Shared Preferences Helpers with injection

 ## License